 This safety measure may already be apparent, but it can’t be emphasized enough that all frequently-touched surfaces should be thoroughly sterilized as often as possible.
-You can find individual checklists for typical high-traffic surfaces further up in this article, including front-of-house and kitchen surfaces.
+You can find individual cleaning checklists for typical high-traffic surfaces in our library of checklists, including front-of-house and kitchen surfaces.

 In addition, it’s recommended that you avoid touching whatever can be pushed, opened, or closed with a sleeve, glove, or your shoulder.
 Try to limit touching with bare hands, as this is one of the quickest ways to spread germs.

 Review the CDC’s website for business-specific recommendations for reducing the transmission of COVID.
 During times of health crises, it’s always important to familiarize yourself with what the Center for Disease Control is warning or recommending.

 - Employers who have any cold or flu-like symptoms should be sent home immediately.